crypt0rr/kb/README.md

 `npm test` runs focused parser and content-contract tests. `npm run doctor` checks the Node.js version, required project paths, and local npm availability.

-The scheduled `Check external links` workflow creates a report of reachable external URLs without blocking content builds.
+`npm run check:external-links` checks reachable external URLs and writes Markdown plus complete JSON reports under `.reports/`.
+The scheduled and manual `Check external links` workflow uploads both reports and adds the check counts plus a short list of failures to the GitHub job summary.
+It remains
+report-only: an unreachable external URL does not block content builds.

 `npm run content:review` scans all publishable pages and writes a maintainer-only review queue to `.reports/content-review.md` plus a complete JSON report at